 Seems to me like it's open season on Catholics ?
 You two goons are quite free to fuck off and go start your own religion, so stop leeching off this one.

 The "illegitimate son of an ancient pope" that Colin O'Toole refers to in the above extract is Cesare Borgia.
 Pretentiously, he portrays Ian experiencing a profound eureka moment when confronted by a portrait of Cesare Borgia in the Vatican.
 In fact, this pleb is simply recycling 'B.I.B.L.E.' by GZA (a Planet Groove selection).
 The construction of O'Toole's final sentence here is perniciously misleading.
 Nowhere in the Vatican will you find "an image of Jesus whose face was that of the illegitimate son of an ancient pope."
 You may find an image of Cesare Borgia, whose face some rappers (a decade previously) have (erroneously) claimed was the blueprint for portraits of Jesus.
 The two extracts above exemplify a self-absorbed modern mindset, in which religion is expected to conform to the individual.
 Ian Brown goes into first person personal pronoun overdrive ("I wrote", "I watched", "I see", "I think") in his putrid seething.
-What Ian was seeing on 8th April 2005 was, in the eyes of some commentators, the funeral of a contender for Man of the Century (what Ian thinks he was seeing is another matter entirely).
 Meanwhile, Colin O'Toole irreverently sets the two-thousand-year timespan of the Catholic Church against the backdrop of his childhood ("When I was a kid, the imagery of the Catholic Church..."), as if he has somehow 'outgrown' the Catholic Church.
 O Colin.
 Tool !
 Thinking that he has got the Catholic Church 'sussed out', this oik manipulatively condenses its essence into 'imagery' of water and fire ("The imagery of the Catholic Church was simple...").
 Folks, that noise you hear is Chateaubriand turning in his grave.
 The only 'simple' thing here is Colin O'Toole's dunderheaded grasp of the Roman Catholic Church.
 What takes place at Mass extends far beyond the realm of 'imagery'.
 The Church's teachings and faith are the most extraordinarily beautiful things this side of heaven.
 When you enter into the sacred space, you are crossing the frontier from time into eternity, from the world into the heavenly Jerusalem.
-Mass is heaven on earth.
+Mass truly is heaven on earth, lifting a veil on the eternal in anticipation of the setting sun.
 It is just as well that Gian Lorenzo Bernini was entrusted with the architectural visualization of the Vatican, and not someone of the ilk of O'Toole, because this dimwit seems to be confusing the Roman Catholic Church with the Fire Brigade.

 The pair were at it again on the 'Stellify' video shoot (directed by O'Toole) in 2009, with an entourage of sycophants and assorted plate-lickers.
 There is never only one cockroach.
 Where Ian and his fellow travellers are gathered to cry persecution, Colin O'Toole is present in their midst to breathlessly broadcast their every last grievance.
 In a 'Behind the Scenes' feature with Tim Lovejoy vanity project ChannelBee, void of any context in the edit, we are treated to Ian delivering a hogwash anecdote to his merry band of chumps about being 'intimidated' by priests at the ripe old age of three.
 All manipulated personal 'commotion' and no truth, this feigned victimization tactic on the doorstep of property is the sort of shit the Nazis used to rule at.
 Ginning up a mob, the singer bristles with anger, telling his minions a tale about how his dad tried, without success, to get him to go into church ("All them priests were scaring me").
 In a strict theological sense, he is carrying out his father's desire here (and elsewhere).
 This contrived tripe gets a forced chuckle from one lackey who is no doubt keen to remain in the loop, and the circus rolls on.
 Taking a breather from the Hometown Boy Done Good Tour, a safely indoors, waterproof coat wearing Ian ventures to suggest that those 'oop north are made of sterner stuff than southerners when it comes to battling the elements: "I've never seen so many umbrellas in Manchester... all the southerners think it's raining but we haven't actually noticed it."
 It seems to have escaped the singer's attention that, throughout the entire video shoot (and beyond its completion), he is followed by a servile umbrella-bearer, solely designated with the task of protecting him from the merest hint of drizzle.
 Maybe that's why you're not noticing the rain.
 You honestly couldn't make this shit up.
 The video shoot is one prolonged exercise in hubris, with Ian and his atheist brownshirts parading past a dole office (I claimed), a church (I squalled), and emerging victorious (I conquered).